ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/README.md

 * Paul Werbos's 1974 thesis [Beyond Regression: New Tools for Prediction and Analysis in the Behavioral Sciences](https://books.google.com/books/about/Beyond_Regression.html?id=z81XmgEACAAJ) proposes "backpropagation" as a solution to adjusting weights in the hidden layers of a neural network.
 The technique was popularized in the 1986 paper [Learning representations by back-propagating errors](http://www.iro.umontreal.ca/~vincentp/ift3395/lectures/backprop_old.pdf) by David Rumelhart, Geoffrey Hinton, and Ronald Williams

 ### Assignment 4 Due Sunday September 29 at 12pm

-Train a model using `ml5.NeuralNetwork()` from a CSV or JSON dataset in the browser.
+Train a model using `ml5.NeuralNetwork()` from a CSV or JSON dataset.

-Here are some suggested exercises based on the [Color Classifer](https://editor.p5js.org/ima_ml/sketches/WOLz4pub3) and [Titanic Survival Dataset](https://editor.p5js.org/ima_ml/sketches/_I1AbpA9h) examples.
+Following are suggested exercises for expanding the [Color Classifer](https://editor.p5js.org/ima_ml/sketches/WOLz4pub3) or [Titanic Survival Dataset](https://editor.p5js.org/ima_ml/sketches/_I1AbpA9h) examples.
 Feel free to pick one of the ideas below or invent your own.

 1. Follow the [Data Wrangling](https://github.com/ml5js/Intro-ML-Arts-IMA/blob/source/04_diy_neural/data-tutorial.md) tutorial for the Titanic dataset and clean the data yourself.
+Try different ways for changing numbers to string labels and filling in missing data.
 Upload your own CSV, does the example still work?
+What changes?
 2. Go back to the original [titanic dataset](https://docs.google.com/spreadsheets/d/1UKmuTgY8qWnZ-jQm9NBL0HGwlJS4e4VQTgNXTtluTCw/edit#gid=1774164161) and add another column from the raw data to the cleaned version.
 Upload a new CSV and retrain the model - what changes?
-3. Try adjusting the "hyperparameters" of each example.
+3. Try adjusting the "hyperparameters" of either example.
 Document what changes during the training and prediction stages.
-Below are some options you might try experimenting with.
+Below are some options can try:

 ```javascript
 let nnOptions = {